eugene254-ship-it/reimagined-eureka/README.md

 <h3 align="center">
     🔹
-    <a href="https://github.com/soumyajit4419/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="https://github.com/beebus/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
     🔹
-    <a href="https://github.com/soumyajit4419/Portfolio/issues">Request Feature</a>
+    <a href="https://github.com/beebus/Portfolio/issues">Request Feature</a>
 </h3>

 ## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-Thanks!
+You can fork this repo to modify and make changes of your own. <br/>
+To create this Portfolio repo, I forked the repo from [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).

 ## Built With

-My personal portfolio <a href="http://soumyajit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="http://michaelbeebower.com" target="_blank">michaelbeebower.com</a> which features some of my GitHub projects as well as my resume and technical skills.<br/>

-This project was built using these technologies.
+I built this project using these technologies.

 - React.js
 - Node.js